facebook/prop-types/README.md

 <script src="https://unpkg.com/prop-types/prop-types.min.js"></script>
 ```

+## Usage

+Refer to the [React documentation](https://facebook.github.io/react/docs/typechecking-with-proptypes.html) for more information.

+## Migrating from React.PropTypes

+Check out [Migrating from React.PropTypes](https://facebook.github.io/react/blog/2017/04/07/react-v15.5.0.html#migrating-from-react.proptypes) for details on how to migrate to `prop-types` from `React.PropTypes`.

+There are also important notes below.

 ## How to Depend on This Package?

 For apps, we recommend putting it in `dependencies` with a caret range.